BboyStatix/Connect4/README.md

 Run `npm start`
 The following message may pop up: `This command requires Expo CLI.
 Do you want to install it globally [Y/n]?` Type `Y` and press enter and the cli will be installed globally for you.
 It should open a browser window for you.
 There you can see a QR code.
+Scan the QR code with the Expo app (Android) or the QR Code Reader (iOS).

-Open the Expo Client on your mobile device to scan it.
+Make sure that the device that you ran expo on and your mobile device are connected to the same wifi network.
+If not, in the web browser you may have to toggle the Connection option from LAN to Tunnel first.

 ## Running tests
 Run `npm run test`